pgroves/cliawesome/README.md

    the app with the -h option.
  - Generates a config file with all possible parameters set, but commented out.
+ - Parameters are first set as defaults, then overwritten by any values in the config file, then overwritten by any commandline arguments
+ - Parameters values defined by the user are returned in a hash map of strings values (and keys that are whatever were used in the hardcoded parameter definitions).

 ##Basics##